Code-the-Dream-School/python-200/lessons/Pipelines.md

  - *.serve()* turns the flow into a “running service.”
  - Assign a name like "my-scheduled-flow" to identify this deployment in logs or the Orion dashboard.

 👉 When you schedule a flow with `.serve()`, Prefect automatically creates something called a deployment.
-It uses your flow’s name and the deployment name you gave inside *.serve()* to identify it.
+It uses your flow’s name and the deployment name you gave inside `.serve()` to identify it.
 For example: `my-flow/my-scheduled-flow`.

-And prefect keeps the flow actively running and polling for scheduled executions.
+And, Prefect keeps the flow actively running and polling for scheduled executions.

 #### Quick Note About Interval & Cron: